-CPT Meaning in Incoterms: Carriage Paid To Explained
+CPT Incoterms: Carriage Paid To Explained

 Introduction